 “Mr. Harper,” said Elisha, in his Caliban growl.

-Duncan blinked his eyes open, squinted against the garish fluorescent lighting.
+Duncan blinked his eyes open, squinted against the harsh fluorescent lighting.
 “Where am I?” he croaked.

 “That’s not important,” said Elisha.
-His assistant’s eyes focused on him, and the younger man started visibly at the sight of his hideous face.
+Duncan’s eyes focused on him.
+The younger man startled visibly at the sight of Caliban’s face.
 “The question that matters,” the Prefect went on, “is whether you want to do this the easy way or the hard way.”

-Elisha stood and strolled over to him, hands in pockets.
+Elisha stood; strolled over to him, hands in pockets.
 Leaned down close to his ear.
-Duncan grimaced and flinched away.
+Duncan grimaced, tried to flinch away.
 “Talk to me about May 14th.”

 Duncan was silent a moment.
 “What about it?” he whispered finally.
 His eyes were glued to the floor, his breaths coming evenly but roughly through his nose.

 “Don’t be coy.”
-Elisha took Duncan’s chin in his hand and tilted his head up toward him.
-Duncan whimpered at the nearness of Caliban’s face.
+Elisha took Duncan’s chin in his hand, tilted his head up.
 “Tell me everything you did that day, and maybe, just maybe, I won’t pulp your nuts and force-feed them to you through a straw.”

-Duncan made a gagging sound in the back of his throat.
-A lone tear slid down the side of his nose.
-Elisha studied his sad, goofy, boyish face and felt a wave of real revulsion.
+Duncan made a gagging sound.
+A tear slid down the side of his nose.
+Elisha studied his goofy, boyish face and felt a wave of revulsion.
 It’s true, isn’t it, you little shit?
 You’re acting shady as fuck.

 “I don’t know what you mean!”
-Duncan twisted his neck in a vain effort to hide his face.
+Duncan twisted his neck in a useless effort to hide his face.